There are many reasons why people learn a signed language -- American Sign Language (ASL), for example.

 When one enters a Deaf community (via marriage or lifelong friendship), they learn the "local" language to communicate and integrate with the Deaf community.

 "One language sets you in a corridor for life.
 Two languages open every door along the way." -- Frank Smith.

-Teachers, counselors, and some other professionals in the related fields may be required to know the language (e.g. ASL) to work with these ASL-speaking people.
+Teachers, counselors, and some other professionals in the related fields may be required to know the language (e.g. ASL) to work with Deaf ASL-speaking people.

-Knowing the sign language allows you socialize with ASL-speaking people directly and enjoy subtle interactions including humor, joke, chit-chats, and more.
+Knowing the sign language allows you socialize with Deaf people directly and enjoy subtle interactions including humor, joke, chit-chats, and more.

 A basic language skill in ASL can help you get by, such as ordering food and drink, finding your way around, asking for basic information, etc. With more advanced skills, you can have everyday conversations with people.